stleerh/documents/loki_config.md

 It's common to put more than `10Mb` on each.
 You can safely increase these two values but keep an eye on your ingester performances and on your storage size.

 Check [limits_config](https://grafana.com/docs/loki/latest/configuration/#limits_config) for more details.

+## Maximum of series for a single query

+Metric queries are limited in terms of unique series count.
+You can increase `max_query_series` up to `10000` if you get `maximum of series reached for a single query` error in the console plugin.

+We don't recommend to go above `10000` since it affects both query frontend stability and browser rendering performance.

+Check [limits_config](https://grafana.com/docs/loki/latest/configuration/#limits_config) for more details.